SirAlexBigBrain/TimeKapsule/README.md

 # TimeKapsule
-A memory box for my 12th grade graduation.
+A memory box for ~~my 12th grade graduation~~ pretending that I have things to remember.